 - Colony – if you’re in desperate need of somewhere to go to really focus, you can book a day pass at Colony.

-Keep up to date with available study spaces on campus with our hub for faculty-specific, university-wide and library study spaces and services.
+Keep up to date with available study spaces on campus from the Library’s assessment support page.